drevops/.github/profile/README.md

 We provide paid support for DrevOps scaffold and whole ecosystem:

 - New and existing project onboarding
+- Updates to the latest version of the Scaffold
-- Support plans with SLAs
+- Support and maintenance plans with SLAs
 - Priority feature implementation
-- Updates to the latest version of the scaffold
 - DevOps consulting and custom implementations
+- Processes improvements

 Contact us at support@drevops.com